d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 Thus, those two inequalities define either side of the line.
-In this way, we have found a way to cut our space into two halves, where all the points on one side have dot product below a threshold, and the other side above.
+In this way, we have found a way to cut our space into two halves, where all the points on one side have dot product below a threshold, and the other side above as we see in :numref:`fig_space-division`.

 ![If we now consider the inequality version of the expression, we see that our hyperplane (in this case: just a line) separates the space into two halves.](../img/SpaceDivision.svg)
+:label:`fig_space-division`

 The story in higher dimension is much the same.
 If we now take $\mathbf{w} = [1,2,3]^\top$
 and ask about the points in three dimensions with $\mathbf{w}\cdot\mathbf{v} = 1$, we obtain a plane at right angles to the given vector $\mathbf{w}$.
-The two inequalities again define the two sides of the plane.
+The two inequalities again define the two sides of the plane as is shown in :numref:`fig_higher-division`.

-![Hyperplanes in any dimension separate the space into two halves.](../img/SpaceDivision3D.svg)
+![Hyperplanes in any dimension separate the space into two halves.](../img/SpaceDivision3D.svg) :label:`fig_higher-division`

 While our ability to visualize runs out at this point, nothing stops us from doing this in tens, hundreds, or billions of dimensions.